ePyte/Project_Euler/C/readme.md

 # Prompts
-Examples of compiling and runnings the programs from terminal.
+Example of compiling and running the programs from a terminal.
 E.g. p1.c
 ```bash
 gcc p1.c
 ./a.out